peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 of the delegation's NS (and glue) records.
-Parent-side entities (e.g., Registries and Registrars) can query these records from the child and, after validation, use them to update the parent-side Resource Record Set (RRsets) of the delegation.
+Parent-side entities (e.g., Registries and Registrars) can query these records from the child and, after validation, use them to update the parent-side Resource Record Sets (RRsets) of the delegation.

 This document specifies that when performing such queries, parent-side entities has to ensure that updates triggered via CDS/CDNSKEY and CSYNC